 But I was challenged?
 I knew I needed and wanted to forgive.
-But obviously I didn’t know how!
+But obviously, I didn’t know how!
 After all, in my numerous previous attempts, I still had not been successful.
 I remained stuck in the muck.
 I still had not been able to move on.
-And I still had the bondages on my soul.
+And I still had the bandages on my soul.

 Maybe you can relate.
 You want to “shake it off” and move on.
 But it’s just not that easy.
 And that’s where I was.